 30’s: Bringing exquisite outfits for trip, is heartbroken she can’t bring more shoes.

 40’s: I don’t know these people, who gives a fuck?

 Wait, am I maturing and becoming more comfortable in my own skin- or am I just depressed?

-The glorious Nina Storm had me do comedy on her Doors-named, all-woman variety show and I don’t hate this tape I got.
+The glorious Nina Storm had me do comedy on her all-woman variety show, LA Woman!